 All you need to do is send across a GP referral letter before your first consultation with us and we will organise the rest.
 From 2023, you are entitled up to 10 Medicare-rebatable sessions in a calendar year (i.e. from January to December).

 A substantial proportion of your consultation fee may be reclaimed through private health fund, if you have Extras cover for Psychology.
 If you would like to know the amount of rebate you are entitled to, you will need to contact your respective health fund.
 Kindly note that if you will not be able to make a claim through your private health fund if you have already obtained a Medicare rebate for a particular appointment.

-If you are in difficult financial circumstances and cannot afford to pay for services, you may be eligible for bulk billing which means you do not have any out-of-pocket expenses for our services.
-This is however, on a case-by-case basis and we will need to ascertain your financial circumstances before deciding if bulk billing is applicable.
+Note: We do not offer bulk-billing at this practice.
+If you are in tight financial circumstances and cannot afford the full fee, we can discuss a reduced fee.
+This is however, on a case-by-case basis and we will need to ascertain your situation before deciding if this is applicable.